Starting August 15th, 2019 Healthy Housing will no longer be accepting housing applications until further notice.

 Bridging the human rights gap for better quality in healthy living.

-Housing is a Human Right In response to the rising cost of housing and gentrification, which is displacing more of our patients across California and beyond, we have launched the Housing is a Human Right project and Healthy Housing Foundation to fulfill our public health mission.
-We believe that housing is a human right, and that we are in a crisis that demands action.
+In response to widespread gentrification and rising housing costs, which are displacing AHF patients throughout California, Florida and elsewhere, the organization has launched the Healthy Housing Foundation to fulfill its public health mission.
+AHF believes that housing is a human right, and that we are facing a crisis that demands urgent action.

 There are many different reasons an individual or family falls into homelessness.
 While it’s usually a combination of things, like losing a job or falling behind on rent, sometimes the cause of homelessness is one tragic incident like losing a partner that changes someone’s living circumstance.
 So why do people become homeless?
 Learn a little more about the most common reasons, and meet a few neighbors who you may not even realize are experiencing homelessness.